Did you know that the city of Philadelphia was voted a top 10 city in the world for parks by Frommer’s?

 - Tacony Creek Park – Tacony Creek Park is a 302-acre park near the edge of Northeast Philadelphia, and is made up of the Juniata Golf Course, Ferko Playground, Recreation Center, and more.
 It also has 2.5 miles of creek-side trails.

 - East & West Fairmount Park – These expansive parks extend along the Schuylkill River and feature a host of different historic houses, landscapes, activities, and paths for biking, walking, or jogging.
 On the east side, you’ll find the Philadelphia Museum of Art (and famous Rocky Steps), Boathouse Row, and “Charms of Fairmount Park” (historic villas throughout Fairmount Park dating back to the American Revolution time).
 On the west side is the Philadelphia Zoo, Horticulture Center, Mann Center for the Performing Arts, Memorial Hall, and Japanese House and Garden.
 Yes, you might need a few days to see all the major attractions of East & West Fairmount Park.
+Learn more about Fairmount Park System and get maps on this guide (note: per Fairmount Park Conservancy, this guide has outdated contact information).
+Here is an online interactive map that Fairmount Park System says is under construction.

 - FDR Park – Located in South Philly, also known as “The Lakes,” FDR park offers athletic fields, golf course, tennis courts, playground, trails and a famous skate park.